walsanie/RST-based_summarisation/README.md

 # RST-based_summarisation
 ## Arabic Text Summarisation Using Rheotircal Structure Theory

-This software was develop in 2005 by Waleed Alsanie to summarise Arabic text using Rhetorical Structure Theory (RST).
+This software was develop in 2005 by Waleed Alsanie to summarise Arabic texts using Rhetorical Structure Theory (RST).
 It is a rule-based extractive summarisation technique that was proposed originally by Daniel Marcu:

 *Daniel Marcu (2000).
 The Theory and Practice of Discourse Parsing and Summarization, MIT Press.*